julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 It is about doing the right thing, in the right place, at the right time.

 Once that is understood, the work becomes simpler, and far more effective.

+---

+---

+## People Also Ask

+### What herbs were traditionally used to protect the home?
+Protective herbs varied by region, but bitter, thorned, or strongly aromatic plants were most common.
+Wormwood, juniper, rue, bay, garlic, and nettle appear repeatedly in European and Balkan folk practices, especially at thresholds and entry points.

+### Is smoke cleansing enough to protect a house?
+No. Smoke can remove what is already present, but it does not secure entry or prevent return.
+In traditional practice, clearing was only one part of a larger system that included boundary-setting and reinforcement.

+### Where should protection be placed in a home?
+Protection was focused on points of entry: doors, windows, thresholds, and sometimes hearths.
+These were considered the places where crossing occurred, and where action was most effective.

+### What is threshold magic in folk traditions?
+Threshold magic refers to practices performed at doorways and entrances to control what can enter a space.
+This included markings, washes, knots, buried objects, and plant placements.

+### Why do protection rituals stop working?
+Most often because only one step is used—usually cleansing.
+Without securing entry and holding the boundary, the condition resets and the same issues return.